 The use of ornamentation reaches its peak in the (late) Baroque and early Classical periods (late 18th century) with the Rococo style.
-For cellists, Boccherini (1743-1805) is probably champion in the use of fiddly ornamentation.
-Amongst the great composers it is probably Mozart (1756-1791) who most uses ornamentation (see his Violin Sonatas transcribed for cello).
-If we look at examples of architecture, painting, sculpture from those times, we can see exactly the same phenomenon: ornate, highly decorated, elegant, light, playful, gentle, intimate constructions.
+For cellists, Boccherini (1743-1805) is probably the champion in the use of fiddly ornamentation.
+Amongst the really great composers it is probably Mozart (1756-1791) who most uses ornamentation (see his Violin Sonatas transcribed for cello).
+If we look at examples of architecture, painting and sculpture from those times, we can see exactly the same phenomenon: ornate, highly decorated, elegant, light, playful, gentle, intimate constructions.

 Trills are a frequent component of birdsong and we will continue with this avian analogy.
 In some phrases a cellist’s left hand soars like an eagle, barely beating its wings.
 This corresponds to moments in which we have simultaneously very few articulations of fingers, and plenty of time in which to do them: slow, juicy powerful melodies.
 At other times, however (in the case of constantly trilled passages such as in the following examples), our left-hand needs to behave more like a hummingbird, beating its wings (the equivalent of articulating the fingers) 50 times per second even just to hover in the same place.
 In the first excerpt below we are trilling constantly for almost 30 seconds but apart from the trill, the hand barely moves.

 The woodpecker – whose pecking frequency is around 20 pecks per second – provides another analogy of the trill taken from the natural world.
 Another fairly good mechanical trill analogy, taken this time from the inanimate world, could be the pneumatic drill (jackhammer), which actually has a “trilling frequency” very similar to the woodpecker (between 19 and 25 blows per second).
 The rapid alternations of the hummingbird’s wings, the woodpecker’s beak and the jackhammers point are considerably faster than even the fastest trill.